 Wente explores and exposes the lies that Canada tells itself, unravels "the two founding nations" myth, and insists that the notion of "reconciliation" is not a realistic path forward.
 Peace between First Nations and the state of Canada can't be recovered through reconciliation — because no such relationship ever existed.
 (From Allen Lane)

-Jesse Wente is an Anishinaabe writer, broadcaster and arts leader.
+Wente is an Anishinaabe writer, broadcaster and arts leader.
 He's best known for the more than two decades he's spent as a columnist for CBC Radio's Metro Morning.
-He's also worked at the Toronto International Film Festival.
-In 2018, he was named the first executive director of the Indigenous Screen Office and in 2020, he was appointed chair of the Canada Council for the Arts.
+After working at the Toronto International Film Festival, he was named the first executive director of the Indigenous Screen Office in 2018, and was appointed chair of the Canada Council for the Arts in 2020.

 - 57 works of Canadian nonfiction coming out in fall 2021